 Unlike a sleeping bag, there is a little more room for error.
 From tethering the quilt to your sleeping pad, making sure you have proper wool base layers, and using all of the tethers and sinches properly to minimize exposure and cold drafts, several things could go wrong.
 You don’t want to end up waking up every 30 minutes to fix your sleep system.

-Skye Stoury, an Ultralight Backpacker and Photographer shares her thoughts on Quilts:
+Maddy Marquardt, an Ultralight Backpacker and Photographer shares her thoughts on Quilts:

 In this section, I am going to share what makes the best camping blankets.
 I will also share camping blankets that are best for car camping and backpacking.
 After deciding that a camping blanket is best for you like many thru-hikers do, it then comes down to choosing the best one.
 With companies like Cumulus and Enlightened Equipment, you can even opt to Build Your Own with specifications for what you need.
+Quilt designs vary greatly between brands and many offer additional ad-on features that can add up in price and weight.

 Materials and Design